60pahn/65classifier/README.md

 # 65_classifier
-Easy to use classifier for researchers with limited backgorund in computer science (like me)!
+Easy to use classifier for researchers with limited background in computer science.

 First install PreReq on Python IDLE or Jupyter NB: